credfeto/changelog-manager/README.md

 ## Usage

+Common notes

-Note the parameter `-changelog CHANGELOG.md` is optional and the changelog will be searched for in the current git repo.
+- The parameter `-changelog CHANGELOG.md` is optional and the changelog will be searched for in the current git repo.
+Its is given explicitly in the examples assuming CHANGELOG.md is in the current directory.
+- If CHANGELOG.md doesn't exist calling `-add` with and when using `-changelog CHANGELOG.md` will create a file at that location.
+It will error if `-changelog CHANGELOG.md` is not used.

 ### Extracting Release Notes